LoganJanes/Health-Care-Management-System/README.md

 # Health-Care-Management-System
-Web Application for Health Care Management allowing users to store and manage all of their healh care related items from medical records to booking appointments
+Web Application for Health Care Management allowing users to store and manage all of their healh care related items from medical records to booking appointments using Next.js React and Tailwind.